Lesson #1 from my first job, Bath & Body Works . . .

 - essential oil for fragrance (optional)

-* If you use coconut keep it at room temp because it will become solid in the fridge.
-You can find quality olive and coconut oils here.
+* If you use coconut oil keep the lotion you want to use at room temperature because it will become solid in the fridge.

 Method: